oktsadwikar/Multivariate-Analysis/Individual_Final_Examination.md

   As a rule of thumb, a VIF value that exceeds 5 indicates a problematic amount of collinearity.
-In our data, there is no collinearity: all principle components have value of VIF below 5.
+In our data, there is no collinearity: all principal components have value of VIF below 5.

 ## 4.3 Compare Logistic Regression with and without PCA